LIPS-scheme/lips/REFERENCE.md

 ```
 (in key value)

-Function use is in operator to check if value is in object.
+Function that uses the Javascript "in" operator to check if key is
+a valid property in the value.
 ```

 ## indexed-db?
 ```
 (indexed-db?)

-Function test if indexedDB is available.
+Function that tests if IndexedDB is available.
 ```

 ## inexact